 Here’s a template for sabbatical leave application: https://docpro.com/doc1360/leave-application-letter-for-work-employee-to-employer-maternity-leave-letter

 Study leave is a leave of absence from work taken to pursue additional qualification. training and development activities.
 Like sabbatical leave, its not mandatory by law to provide study leave to employees.
 It entirely comes down to the arrangement agreed between you and your supervisor.

 A leave application is an opportunity for you to explain why pursuing additional qualification is essential for your growth and how the company can benefit from it.
 In case the leave request needs additional approvals such as from HR, then a well-reasoned leave application will enable your supervisor to present the case appropriately.

 Here’s a template for sabbatical leave application: https://docpro.com/doc1827/leave-application-letter-for-work-employee-to-employer-study-leave

 Unpaid leave can be taken for personal matters after you have exhausted all the leave entitlements.
 It could be for any reason such as for sick leave/extension of maternity leave or paternity leave etc.

 Here’s a template for unpaid leave application: https://docpro.com/doc1825/leave-application-letter-for-work-employee-to-employer-unpaid-leave-1

-Please note that this is a general guide on the most common contracts a business will need.
+Please note that this is a general guide on the most common leave applications an employee will need.
 This does not constitute legal advice.
-As each business, may be different, you may want to speak to your local lawyer.
+As each case, may be different, you may want to speak to your local lawyer.

 Share this Post